kwangzera/7-Waves/README.md

 > yarn start
 ```

-Or build the app into an `.exe` file for windows:
+Or build the app into an `.exe` file:
 ```bash
 > yarn dist
 ```